Ewing sarcoma (brief information)

 Treatment in case of progressive or recurrent disease

-Despite of optimised treatment methods, 30 to 40 % of patients with Ewing sarcoma will experience recurrent disease (relapse).
-There is no standardised treatment recommendation for these patients.
-Depending on the disease situation, multi-drug chemotherapy (for example with topoisomerase inhibitors such as etoposide, irinotecan or topotecan or alcylating agents (alkylants) like ifosfamide, cyclophosphamide and temozolomide), radiation therapy, surgical measures or a combination of these may be considered.
-Also, a high-dose chemotherapy may be an option after achievement of complete remission after relapse treatment.
+Despite optimised treatment methods, some patients with Ewing sarcoma will experience relapse of the disease (recurrence).
+There is no generally applicable standard treatment recommendation for these patients.
+Treatment is tailored to the individual’s clinical situation and may include multi-agent chemotherapy (for example with topoisomerase inhibitors such as etoposide, irinotecan or topotecan, or alkylating agents (alkylants) like ifosfamide, cyclophosphamide and temozolomide), radiotherapy, surgery or a combination of these methods.
+In seletected cases, following a good response to treatment for relapse (salvage therapy), high-dose chemotherapy followed by an autologous stem cell transplantation may also be an option.

-When therapy with the goal of a cure is not an option any longer, maintenance of the patient’s life quality is of major importance, for example by providing pain control and maintaining functions (palliative care).
-In the context of phase-I/II studies it is attempted to improve the probabilities of survival for these patients, for example by introducing and testing new agents.
+When therapy with the goal of a cure is not an option any longer, maintenance of the patient’s life quality is of major importance.
+These include, for example, pain relief, the treatment of distressing symptoms and the maintenance of physical functions (palliative therapy).

 Therapy optimising trials and registries